HCHS-Code/typhoon-game/README.md

 One team cannot answer a question

 ## Red Cross Function
-One team can revive a poison player
+One team can revive a poisoned player

 ## Bomb Function
-Subtracts a point from team
+Subtracts a point from the team that selected it

 ## Typhoon Function
-Wipes one team points back to 0.
+Sets one team points back to 0.

 ### Type of code used
-HTML,CSS and JS
+HTML, CSS and JS

 ### Link to game
 https://hchs-chisolm.github.io/typhoon-game/